An $L^p$-spectral multiplier theorem with sharp $p$-specific regularity bound on Heisenberg type groups: Spectral theory of sub-Laplacians on Heisenberg type groups

-The operators $L,-iU_1,\dots,-iU_{d_2}$ (with $U_1,\dots,U_{d_2}$ being the chosen basis of the second layer $\g_2$) form a system of formally self-adjoint, left-invariant and pairwise commuting differential operators, whence they admit a joint functional calculus, cf.\ \cite{Ma11}.
-It is well known (cf., for instance, \cite[Section 1]{MueRiSt96}) that for suitable functions $F:\R\times \R^{d_2}\to\C$, the operator $F(L,\mathbf U)$ with $\mathbf U:=(-iU_1,\dots,-iU_{d_2})$ possesses a convolution kernel that can be expressed in terms of the Fourier transform and Laguerre functions $\varphi_k^{\lambda}$.
-We provide a direct argument here, although alternatively, the convolution kernel can also be computed by using the Fourier inversion formula of the group Fourier transform on $G$ and the fact that the unitary group representations and the joint functional calculus of $L,-iU_1,\dots,-iU_{d_2}$ are compatible, cf.\ Proposition~1.1 and Lemma~2.2 of \cite{Mue90}.
+The operators $L,-iU_1,\dots,-iU_{d_2}$ (where $U_1,\dots,U_{d_2}$ is the chosen basis of the second layer $\g_2$) form a system of formally self-adjoint, left-invariant and pairwise commuting differential operators, whence they admit a joint functional calculus \cite{Ma11}.
+It is well-known \cite[Section 1]{MueRiSt96} that for suitable functions $F:\R\times \R^{d_2}\to\C$, the operator $F(L,\mathbf U)$ with $\mathbf U:=(-iU_1,\dots,-iU_{d_2})$ possesses a convolution kernel that can be expressed in terms of the Fourier transform and Laguerre functions $\varphi_k^{\lambda}$.
+We provide a direct argument here, although alternatively, the convolution kernel can also be computed by using the Fourier inversion formula of the group Fourier transform on $G$ and the fact that the unitary group representations and the joint functional calculus of $L,-iU_1,\dots,-iU_{d_2}$ are compatible, see Proposition~1.1 and Lemma~2.2 of \cite{Mue90}.

 \begin{proposition} Let $F:\R\times\R^{d_2}\to\C$ be a bounded Borel function.
 Then

 for all $f\in L^2(G)$ and almost all $x\in\g_1$, $\mu\in\g_2^*$.
 If $F$ is additionally compactly supported in $\R\times(\R^{d_2}\setminus\{0\})$, then $F(L,\mathbf U)$ possesses a convolution kernel $\mathcal K_{F(L,U)}$, i.e.,